linode/docs/docs/databases/hadoop/how-to-install-and-set-up-hadoop-cluster/index.md

 Before configuring the master and worker nodes, it's important to understand the different components of a Hadoop cluster.

-A **master node** keeps knowledge about the distributed file system, like the `inode` table on an `ext3` filesystem, and schedules resources allocation. **node-master** will handle this role in this guide, and host two daemons:
+A **master node** maintains knowledge about the distributed file system, like the `inode` table on an `ext3` filesystem, and schedules resources allocation. **node-master** will handle this role in this guide, and host two daemons:

 *   The **NameNode** manages the distributed file system and knows where stored data blocks inside the cluster are.
 *   The **ResourceManager** manages the YARN jobs and takes care of scheduling and executing processes on worker nodes.